 Fulbright Scholar in - NATO Security Studies Award

 The Fulbright NATO Security Studies award allows the grantee to spend four months at the College of Europe in Bruges to conduct research and teach a course to its postgraduate students.
-Previous recipients include Professor Mark S. SHEETZ, Professor Zachary SELDEN and Professor Andrew T. WOLFF.
+Previous recipients include Professor Mark S. SHEETZ, Professor Zachary SELDEN, Professor Andrew T. WOLFF and Professor Andrea Cameron.

 Funded by a partnership between the NATO Public Diplomacy Division and the Fulbright Commission in Brussels, this unique award invites American academics and professionals to conduct a research or professional project that fosters awareness and understanding of the North Atlantic Treaty Organization.